BurtonQin/SimpleDynamicDNSReplay/README.md

 Receive the report and change the /etc/hosts, then restart the dnsmasq service.
-Note the domain name of the hostname is formed by concatenating the hostname and `.gtensor.com`. e.g. a server with hostname test1 gets the domain name `aaa.gtensor.com` for ipv4 and `aaa6.gtensor.com` for ipv6.
+Note the domain name of the hostname is formed by concatenating the hostname and `.gtensor.com`. e.g. a server with hostname aaa gets the domain name `aaa.gtensor.com` for ipv4 and `aaa6.gtensor.com` for ipv6.

 * Deployment
 	1. client: Store the get_ip.sh